Kishoreganj District: Fort of Isha Khan

 The remains of the fort are still visible near the site of the Sadi mosque.
 In this fort Isha Khan fought against Man Singh, the general of Akbar.
 Recently some valuable antiques have been found in this place, which attest to the important history of this place.

 Mazar (graveyard) Sharif

-In Egarosindur, many pious and kind religious leaders came here for inviting people into the light of Islam.
-Some of them named- Borapirer Mazar (Shah Moize uddin Shah Mannunun of Sholakia Shaheb barii, Samsuddin Bokhari, Fakir Garibullah Shah, Syed Ahmed Rumi, Nigrin shah and so on.
+In Egarosindur, many religious leaders came to invite people into Islam.
+Some of them named - Borapirer Mazar (Shah Moize uddin Shah Mannunun of Sholakia Shaheb barii, Samsuddin Bokhari, Fakir Garibullah Shah, Syed Ahmed Rumi, Nigrin shah and so on.
 Their mazars are situated in this village.
-The Mazar of Garibullah shah is in a hill like higher position.
-People treat their Mazar with great respect.
-But it is a matter of great pleasure that there are no superstitions and fanatic activities because the villagers are very much conscious about this matter.
+The Mazar of Garibullah shah is in a higher position.
+People treat their Mazar with respect.
+It has been considered as a pleasure that there are no superstitions and fanatic activities because the villagers are conscious about this matter.

 Samsuddin Bokhari

 The Mazar of Samsuddin Bokhari is situated at Kurikhai, Katiadi, Kishoreganj.
 It is a historical place of kishoreganj district.
 Samsuddin Bokhari was a tour companion of Shahjalal.
 They came together.
 Samsuddin Bokhari Mazar's also known as Kurikhai Mazar.

 The fair is held here every year to mark the death anniversary of Shamsuddin Bokhari.
 The fair is according to the Bengali calendar.
 The fair started from the second last Monday of the Magh month of Bangla year, and it continues till the following Monday (last Monday of the month).
 Botanical Garden located by the bank of the river Meghna.